 Define the Goal

-Before you dive into that pile of script ideas or short screenplays, take a step back and ask yourself: What is the goal?
+Before you dive into that pile of script ideas or short screenplays, take a step back and ask yourself: What's the goal?

 There are lots of answers to this question.
 Some may draw from their impulses as entertainers: